The Most Important Conversion Metrics to Track

 2. Bounce Rate

 The bounce rate, or abandonment rate, is essentially the opposite of conversions.
-Keep bounce rates low and look at the Exit Pages in Google Analytics to see where you can make improvements to reduce your bounce rate.
+Keep bounce rates low and look at the Exit Pages or Bounce Rate in Google Analytics to see where you can make improvements to reduce your bounce rate.
 Here are some tips to reduce bounce rates to help you assess the breaks in the sales process.
 Or check out our website performance metrics to track even more for your clients.

-Read More: Google Analytics metrics to track.
+Read More: Google Analytics metrics to track

 3. Conversion Rate